thesassway/thesassway.com/source/news/sass-3-3-released.html.markdown

 ![Sass source maps in action!](/images/articles/sass-sources.png)

-I don't have time to detail how this works in this post, but read Google's documentation on *[Working with CSS processors](https://developers.google.com/chrome-developer-tools/docs/css-preprocessors)* or Sam Richard's article on *[Debugging Sass source maps](http://snugug.com/musings/debugging-sass-source-maps)*.
-Or, if you are more visual, watch Chris Eppstein show this off in his video presentation on *[The Mind-blowing power of Sass 3.3](http://www.youtube.com/watch?v=-ZJeOJGazgE)* (in which he also shows off many more amazing Sass 3.3 features).
+I don't have time to detail how this works in this post, but read Google's documentation on *[Working with CSS Preprocessors](https://developers.google.com/chrome-developer-tools/docs/css-preprocessors)* or Sam Richard's article *[Debugging Sass With Source Maps](http://snugug.com/musings/debugging-sass-source-maps)*.
+Or, if you are more visual, watch Chris Eppstein show this off in his talk *[The Mind-blowing Power of Sass 3.3](http://www.youtube.com/watch?v=-ZJeOJGazgE)* (in which he also shows off many more amazing Sass 3.3 features).

 ## Improved parent selector